 What type of respiratory conditions can be helped with Halotherapy?

 Halotherapy benefits adults and children as well as pets.
 It's natural and safe with no side effects.
-By using Halotherapy on a regular basis you can help conditions such as:
+Using Halotherapy on a regular basis has been shown to help conditions such as:

 - Asthma -chronic bronchitis -coughs and colds -emphysema